-James Courtright is currently a graduate student at the School of International and Public Affairs at Columbia University.
-Before pursuing a Masters degree, he worked as a freelance journalist based in Dakar, Senegal.
+James Courtright recently returned to Dakar, Senegal after completing a graduate degree in International Affairs with a focus on human rights at Columbia University in New York City.
+Previously, he worked as a freelance journalist based in Dakar writing about transitional justice, environmental issues and West African history.
 His work has been published in NPR, African Arguments, The Christian Science Monitor, Roads & Kingdoms, Slate, New Internationalist, OZY and Equal Times.

 James grew up in Malawi, the United States and Tanzania.
 Before working as a freelance journalist he served as a Peace Corps Volunteer in Kolda, Senegal for three years.
 He was awarded his B.A. at Denison University in African history and sociology/anthropology in 2012.

-James speaks English, Fulakunda (Puel/Fula), French and some Swahili.
+James speaks English, Pulaar (Puel/Fula), French and some Swahili.